 Create nutritious food that is quick and easy to prepare but still full of flavour.
 Create dishes from around the world and also great British food; with favourites ranging from curry to pasties.
-Students need to bring the following to the session: Tupperware for food and apron, ingredients and special requirements will be discussed with students closer to the time of the first lesson.

 Week one We will be smelling and tasting the spices of India, where we will be making a chicken curry, which will be thick and tasty.
 We will start of by making the sauce base then preparing and cooking the chicken in the broth.
 To accompany we will make chapatis, a light thin flatbread.